ga-wdi-curriculum/git-branching/readme.md

   - When the Contributor tries to push their commits, they should get an error message saying that the remote repo contains changes they do not have and instructing them to run `git pull origin master` to pull down these new changes.
   - The Contributor should get merge conflicts after the `git pull` command is executed.
   - The Contributor should work locally (with the repository owner) on the Contributor's machine to resolve the merge conflicts by determining what content both want to appear in the file.
-  - Once completed, commit and push up changes to the remote repo
+  - Once completed, commit, and push up changes to the remote repo

 7. Pulling Changes:
   - Now, the repository owner should pull down the changes from the remote repo.